AlexsLemonade/refinebio-docs/docs/getting_started.md

 ### Structure

-The structure of your download folder is slightly vary depending on whether you chose to aggregate by experiment or by species.
+The structure of your download folder varies slightly depending on whether you chose to aggregate by experiment or by species.

 **The download folder structure for data aggregated by experiment**